bm-vip/RDBMS-many-to-many-relation/README.md

 In this case, we recommend you to make use of spring boot as a starting point for your application.

 In addition, in order for us to test your solution; make use of an embedded database like H2 or Sqlite, using a local file database scheme with your working solution.

-We look forward to your solution and appreciate your time applying with us!

-## More info

-We encourage you to use [Spring Boot](https://spring.io/projects/spring-boot) in this test.

-## Found a bug?

-Pull requests welcome, and maybe [we have a job for you](http://jobs.comeon.com/)? :)

-## How to Submit the Home Assignment
-Please, send us your code in a compressed file in an email with the code project.